Last Updated: December 16, 2021

 The term is more likely to be used in a discussion of urban revitalization, where the homes may be 80 or 100 years old, but it is equally applicable in newer neighborhoods when both architectural style and amenities begin to be "dated," as the real estate industry likes to say now.

-Of course, part of that obsessive need for "updating," which is cultivated by real estate agents, media, and a certain demographic of buyers, is just pure hogwash.
+Of course, part of that obsessive need for "updating," which is cultivated by real estate agents, media, and a certain demographic segment of home buyers, is just pure hogwash.

-At one level there's no reason we all have to have the same stainless steel appliances, granite countertops, hardwood floors, wallpaper-free homes, and so forth.
+At one level there's no reason we all have to have the same stainless steel appliances, quartz countertops, hardwood floors, wallpaper-free homes, and so forth.

 On the other hand, in some markets, if your housing stock doesn't conform to those current styles, you're at a competitive disadvantage in comparison to other neighborhoods.

 And you do want to compare favorably to other neighborhoods and communities in similar price ranges, if only to maintain property values, tax base, commercial services for your convenience, and a complete community.